prasincs/prasincs.github.io/_posts/2013-09-20-how-i-learned-to-stop-worrying-and-love-findbugs.md

 ## Post-Acceptance

 Many times, I have had to turn off findbugs or add many exceptions to avoid introspecting into libraries I may not have control over.
 This leads to brittle software regardless of how awesome your coding and debugging skills are.
 I once had to include some WebSphereMQ libraries that were and are still dark-arts to me how they function.
 I had to ensure nothing in the namespace could ever be looked at.
 But the problem is -- now, a core component of your application is ignored by your safety checks.
 I think the only way to ensure performance and safety is to ensure across the organization that minimum safety checks are done for everything used.
-It's easier said than done in big slow moving enterprises.
-Here's my findbugs-ignore.xml that I copy-paste in any new projects.
+It is easier said than done in big slow moving enterprises.
+Here is my `findbugs-ignore.xml` that I copy-paste in any new projects.
 See if you spot any issues.

 ```
 <FindBugsFilter>